The Nature of Power

 “Yes, though it is more complicated than that.” the Seeker responded.

-“The Great Dark is an infinite echo of all knowledge inside each universe: past, present and future.
+“The Infinite Dark is an eternal echo of all knowledge inside each universe: past, present and future.
 Thoughts, dreams, memories and even subconsciousness drifts here as intangible data.
 This information is collected by those such as I, or may find its way into minds from other realms.
 This may occur through inspiration, dreams, nightmares or the whispers of creatures born in this space.”

-“You’re saying the Great Dark is the way we discovered spells, powers and the magic we use.”
+“You’re saying the Infinite Dark is the way we discovered spells, powers and the magic we use.”
 Lucille stated.

 “Precisely.”
 Spoke the Seeker.
 “As for how this knowledge can still travel between universes… and why it only draws to Novus… that is the consequence of the machinations from the one you know as Creaos.”

 The Seeker, maintaining the form of an owl-like creature, flew over to the top of a bookshelf beside a window.
 It stared at the energies and currents swirling in the darkness before speaking.
 “As for your lack of power here, only focused points of reality allow consistent use of magic.
 Let us speak in terms of electrical technology: channelling power from another realm is like a current of electricity that goes from one place to another; a circuit if you will.
 There is a source universe that begins the circuit and there is a destination universe to disperse the energy.
 The caster is the outlet of power, and the Infinite Dark acts as the conduit.
 In this enclave that is not rooted to your universe, you have an incomplete circuit, no substantial destination to be an anchor.
 With this, the results of your efforts are nothing.”